t2trg/t2trg-iot-edge-computing/draft-hong-t2trg-iot-edge-computing.md

 Based on these definitions, we can summarize a general philosophy of edge computing as to distribute the required functions close to users and data, while the difference to classic local systems is the usage of management and orchestration features adopted from cloud computing.

-Actors from various industries approach edge computing using different terms and reference models,although in practice these approaches are not incompatible and may integrate with each other:
+Actors from various industries approach edge computing using different terms and reference models, although in practice these approaches are not incompatible and may integrate with each other:

 * The telecommunication industry tends to use a model where edge computing services are deployed over NFV infrastructure at aggregation points, or in proximity to the user equipment (e.g., gNodeBs) {{sec-etsi-mec}}.
 * Enterprise and campus solutions often interpret edge computing as an "edge cloud", that is, a smaller data center directly connected to the local network (often referred to as "on-premise").